Zag-Research/Zag-Smalltalk/Documentation/Mapping.md

 4. UndefinedObject: This encodes the value `nil` with all zero hash code.
 5. Symbol: See [Symbols](Symbols.md) for detailed information on the format.
 6. Character: The hash code contains the full Unicode value for the character.
 This allows orders of magnitude more possible character values than the 830,606 reserved code points as of [Unicode v13](https://www.unicode.org/versions/stats/charcountv13_0.html) and even the 1,112,064 possible Unicode code points.
+7. Context: A `thisContext` value
-7. SmallInteger: For integers the low 49 bits of the"hash code" make up the value, so this provides 49-bit integers (-281,474,976,710,656 to 281,474,976,710,655).
-The negative integers are first, with a 0 in the 49th bit, followed by the positive integers with a 1 in the 49th bit.
+8. SmallInteger: This isn't encoded in the tag.
+For integers the low 51 bits of the"hash code" make up the value, so this provides 51-bit integers (-1,125,899,906,842,624 to 1,125,899,906,842,623).
+The negative integers are first, with a 0 in the high bit, followed by the positive integers with a 1 in the high bit.
 This allows numerous optimizations of SmallInteger operations (see [[Optimizations]]).
-8. Float: This isn't encoded in the tag, but rather with all the values outside the range of literals (where the S+M is less than 0xFFF0).
+9. Float: This isn't encoded in the tag, but rather with all the values outside the range of literals (where the S+M is less than 0xFFF).

 ### Object in Memory
 We are following some of the basic ideas from the [SPUR](http://www.mirandabanda.org/cogblog/2013/09/05/a-spur-gear-for-cog/) encoding for objects on the heap, used by the [OpenSmalltalk VM](https://github.com/OpenSmalltalk).